DarleneAntonino/FH_Scripting/README.md

 If you use this program multiple times in a short amount of time and send an email every time, it can be put into your SPAM directory.
 If you “do not get an email” take a look into your SPAM directory.
 Normally it is enough to declare it as NO SPAM once.

 If you put the same keyword/-phrase into the file multiple times in a row, the last quote you recive will have a duplicate.

+If there is a connection error, you can try to drop the database login data and use the standard login data.
+User - "root" and password "".